somof/CarND-Traffic-Sign-Classifier-Project-work/writeup_jp.md

 ##4.1 "large model" Architecture

-As the feasibility test, I chose the final model as below.
+As the feasibility study, I chose the final model as below.
 I call the final model architecture "large model".

 The unit numbers were set adequate value, watching varying histgram on the Tensorboard.
 (It's a fantastic tool!)